garrandall/popular-music-data/tracks/in-love-wit-chu-da-brat-cherish.md

 And there aint nothing nobody can say cuz you're the one for me Baby

 When I wake up in the morning it's You
-When I cant sleep at night it's You
+When I can't sleep at night it's You
 When im tossin and turning its You
 When my body yearnin it's You

 Im in love like Maxwell
-You see me cryin but I just cant help it
+You see me cryin but I just can't help it
 Myself esteem is even higher when im walking with you You give me fire and desire
 Like Tina Marie and Rick James do